SDN Children’s Services

 Role of the Boards

-The Board of SDN meets at least six times per year, and meetings include regular reports and presentations from the Senior Leadership Team.
+The Board of SDN meets at least ten times per year, and meetings include regular reports and presentations from the Senior Leadership Team.
 The CFS Board meets at least four times each year.

 The Board of SDN appoints the Chief Executive Officer and sets the scope of her authority to establish and administer all services, budgets and finances, and to otherwise manage the organisation.

-The SDN Board is also responsible for considering matters that affect both companies (the SDN group).
+The SDN Board is also responsible for considering particular matters that affect SDN and CFS (the SDN group).
 Both Boards are also responsible for:

 - Providing overall strategic direction for their company